-Comments Sum mary of responses received EBA analysis Amendments to the proposals Criteria for the determination of liquidity requirements Respondents suggested to include clear qualitative and quantitative criteria that will be taken into account in determining liquidity requirements.
+Comments Sur nmary of responses received EBA analysis the proposals competent authorities' discretion and could lead to reviewing P2G. • ith the proposed criteria for the assessment of liq e subject to more comprehensive liquidity risk as uidity risk?
+Should investment firms that deal on c sessment? own account, in Assessment of risks to liquidity for market makers Respondents suggested that a more comprehensive liquidity assessment for market makers is not necessary, as liquidity providers hold their cash and positions at the clearing members, which, in turn require the investment firm to maintain a certain level of cash and the positive balance between long and short positions Firms dealing on own accounts have no other clients that could demand liquidity while the collateral posted to the clearing members mitigate the risks related to clearing.
+IFR and IFD address other risks beyond those to clients, including the impact that certain investment firms may have on the functioning and liquidity of the markets they operate in.
+Reliance on a clearing member does not mitigate liquidity risks in all circumstances.
+However, investment firms that rely on clearing members guarantees and that centrally clear most or all of their positions, may objectively benefit of a certain degree of risk mitigation.
+The clearing members' collateral requirements should be considered in the overall assessment.
+This additional element has been added to the revised guidelines.
+Question 10.
+Do you agree with the proposed guidance for the setting and co mmunication of specific liquidity requirements?
+Criteria for the determination of liquidity requirements Respondents suggested to include clear qualitative and quantitative criteria that will be taken into account in determining liquidity requirements.
 Note that setting specific liquidity requirements is addressed under the draft RTS on specific liquidity measures adopted in accordance with Article 42(6) of Directive (EU) 2019/2034.
 No changes.
-Frequency of assessment of risks to liquidity Respondents noted that in cases where the frequency of the review of the liquidity requirements is not prescribed in the guidelines, any improvement of the liquidity risk management and reporting may not be reflected until the next supervisory assessment.
-Therefore, respondents suggest that investments firms might request an updated SREP assessment when they implemented the remediation actions.
-The SREP being a continuous process, competent authorities and investment firms should engage in supervisory dialogue notably based on the outcomes of the SREP assessment and associated supervisory measures, included where mitigated.
+Frequency of assessment o risks to liquidity Respondents noted that in cases where the frequency of the review of the liquidity f requirements is not prescribed in the guidelines, any improvement of the liquidity risk management and reporting may not be reflected until the next supervisory assessment.
+Therefore, respondents suggest that investments firms might request an The SREP being a continuous process, competent authorities and investment firms should engage in supervisory dialogue notably based on the outcomes of the SREP assessment and associated supervisory measures, included where mitigated.
 Any review of outcome of the SREP assessment concerning liquidity risks will be at competent authority's discretion.
 No changes.